Mitchell Thrower General Information

-Mr. Mitchell Thrower is a financier, entrepreneur, author, and a 22X Ironman triathlete.
-He is the Founder and Chairman of Events.com, an innovative cloud-based Event Management Platform provider that provides a state of the art mobile-first SaaS application that enables the full event life-cycle, connecting event organizers and event-goers.
-Events.com enables event organizers to plan, promote, and ticket their events while also providing event goers the tools to discover, register, collaborate, share, and celebrate their experiences.
-He also serves as Chairman of The La Jolla Foundation, a 501c3 foundation whose primary initiative is Project Active, providing funding, mentoring, encouragement and education to areas of world tension.
+Mr. Mitchell Thrower is a Co-Founder and serves as Chief Executive Officer and Chairman at Events.com.
+He also serves as a Member of the Advisory Board at Cypress Ascendant.
+He is a financier, entrepreneur, author, and a 22X Ironman triathlete.
+He serves as an Academic Mentor at Triton Funds.
+He is the Founder and Chairman of Events.com, an innovative cloud-based Event Management Platform provider that provides a state-of-the-art mobile-first SaaS application that enables the full event life-cycle, connecting event organizers and event-goers.
+Events.com enables event organizers to plan, promote, and ticket their events while also providing eventgoers the tools to discover, register, collaborate, share, and celebrate their experiences.
+He also serves as Chairman of The La Jolla Foundation, a 501c3 foundation whose primary initiative is Project Active, providing funding, mentoring, encouragement, and education to areas of world tension.
 Specifically - sending sports equipment to children in war zones.
-He co-founded of active.com (The Active Network, Inc.).
+He co-founded active.com (The Active Network, Inc.).
 He also launched ActiveEurope.com (Active Europe Network) as Co-Founder and CEO.
 Active went public before selling to Vista for 1.05 billion.
 He was the President and Chief Operating Officer of Triathlete Magazine, the world's largest triathlon magazine where he also served as Chairman.
 He has also served as the Chief Interactive Officer, Strategist & Senior Correspondent for the Competitor Group (CGI), the active lifestyle industry's leading media and event entertainment company.
-He spoke at his university graduation at St. Lawrence University and has lectured at many colleges such as Stanford University, Anderson School at UCLA, UCSD and the University of San Diego where he served as the "Entrepreneur in Residence" teaching Entrepreneurship.
+He spoke at his university graduation at St. Lawrence University and has lectured at many colleges such as Stanford University, Anderson School at UCLA, UCSD, and the University of San Diego where he served as the "Entrepreneur in Residence" teaching Entrepreneurship.
 He is an active member of TED.com and Executive Producer of TEDxLaJolla, an independently organized TED event.
 He is the author of "The Attention Deficit Workplace: Winning Strategies for Success in Today's Fast-Paced Business Environment," published by Lyons Press and he was the author of the popular monthly column, "Starting Lines" in Triathlete Magazine for more than a decade.
 He was also co-author of the travel guide "The Passport" which, for several years was distributed to 50,000 college students before traveling abroad each year.
 In 1990, he co-founded his first company and served as CEO of The College/Rail Connection, Inc., serving American Express, AT&T, and Eurail until he sold the venture in 1997.
 He graduated from the Executive Institute at Stanford University.
 He holds an MBA from the University of San Diego and a bachelor's degree from Saint Lawrence University.
 He has competed in 22 Ironman Triathlons, including 13 World Championships.
 He is the only photojournalist to ever photograph and film the Ironman Triathlon World Championships while competing in the event.